 REM behaviour disorder: A rapid eye movement (REM) sleep disorder characterized by acting out vivid, often unpleasant dreams, with vocal sounds and sudden and violent movements during REM sleep – sometimes referred to as dream-enacting.

-Narcolepsy: This is a chronic neurological disorder affecting the brain’s sleep-wake cycle.
+Narcolepsy: A chronic neurological disorder affecting the brain’s sleep-wake cycle.
 After awakening, a person with narcolepsy may feel rested but feel sleepy for most of the next several hours.
 In addition to waking up frequently during the night, narcoleptics commonly suffer from interrupted and uneven sleep.

 Tips for Sleeping Better as You Get Older

-Here is a list of tips on how to get a good night’s rest for seniors and get a better quality of life as you age.
+Here is a list of tips on how to get a good night’s rest for seniors:

-- Make your bedroom a sleep zone by keeping it cool, quiet, and dark.
+- Make your bedroom a sleep zone by keeping it cool and quiet.

 - Do not use the bedroom for anything other than sleeping and sex.

-- Block out snoring.
-How to stop snoring?
-You can reduce snoring with nasal strips, nasal sprays, nasal humidifiers, positional devices, and even tongue exercises.
+- Reduce snoring with nasal strips, nasal sprays, nasal humidifiers, positional devices, and even tongue exercises.

 - Take a warm bath.